OmbuShop has announced a new partnership that will allow 2,000 merchants in Latin America to add bitcoin as a payment option for their online stores.

 Speaking to CoinDesk, BitPagos CEO Sebastian Serrano described OmbuShop as Argentina's homegrown version of Shopify, the online marketplace that allows merchants to set up their own websites through its service.

-Like Shopify, OmbuShop lets merchants set up online storefronts by registering with the website, uploading products and customizing their design.
+, OmbuShop lets merchants set up online storefronts by registering with the website, uploading products and customizing their design.

 OmbuShop offers a free 15-day trial of its services, while Shopify offers a 14-day no-risk trial.